 3. Who will administer the trust after your demise or if you become incapacitated?

 The person who sets up a living trust is known as the Initial Trustee, or just Trustee.
-In your trust, you name a Successor Trustee, which if the person who will take over from you once you are no longer able to manage the trust.
+In your trust, you name a Successor Trustee.
+This is the person who will take over from you once you are no longer able to manage the trust.
 Many people name their children, a close relative, or a close friend.
 Alternatively, if no such person is available, you can name an institution, such as your bank (discuss with your banker first).
 Whoever this individual is, be sure that you trust him or her to distribute your property to your beneficiaries according to your wishes.
 When you’ve made your selection, discuss your living trust with him or her.
 You might want this individual to succeed you as the manager of your trust, but is he or she willing to take on this responsibility?

 4. What you add to the Pour-over Will and not the trust